 Learn to Dance Salsa

-So, what does it take to become a salsa dancer?
+What does it take to become a salsa dancer?

 People of all types ask that question before taking the first step along the road to learning to dance.
 We've known barristers, doctors, nurses, shop assistants, web designers, truck drivers, engineers, hairdressers, nail technicians and loads more trades and occupations taking part in salsa dance classes.
-Most initially fall into 3 categories - some have had formal lessons in other dance styles and are used to dancing with partners, others like do dance in clubs or at family events (maybe after a few drinks) and others have had no experience of dance at all.
+Most initially fall into 3 categories - some have had formal lessons in other dance styles and are used to dancing with a partner, others like to dance in clubs or at family events (maybe after a few drinks) and others have had no experience of dance at all.

 The first two groups probably have a slight advantage but anyone can do it - just bring a willingness to learn and, if possible, a slight sense of rhythm.

 But, whichever group you fall into the first thing you need to do is RELAX!
 You are learning to dance, that's all.

 Your First Class

 Your very first salsa class will be taken at quite a slow pace and as it is something new for most people it will seem like that there is a lot to learn.
 Don't worry though these first steps will soon become easy with practice.
 We concentrate initially on the basic footwork and steps which will include both left and right turns.
 We will also introduce you to the techniques of leading and following - both important aspects of salsa dancing.
 Then it's a little bit of practice of what we have learned followed by a drink to cool down.
 Alternatively we can teach you and up to five friends in our home studio.